NicholasZonenberg/http-api-assignment/README.txt

-The code that I created is in: client/client.html
+The code that I created is in: src/htmlResponse.js

+To setup app:
+npm install

-To launch the webpage:
+To launch the app:
 npm start

-To view the transform:
+To view the output:
-right click on webpage
-click inspect
-select the console tab
+open src/output.txt

-Function to handle date formatting (used from stack exchange): formatDate
+Function to handle getting indexes of substrings (used from stack exchange): getIndicesOf

-Function for handeling CSV to usable data (used from stack exchange):
-CSVToArray
+Code written to handle taking in the txt to usable data (custom): processJSON

-Code written to handle the data array and get the json that we are looking for (custom):
+Code written to process the data into the output (custom): getData
-$(document).ready(function() {